diontu/WEB-DEVELOPMENT-ROADMAP/README.md

-# WEB DEVELOPMENT ROADMAP (2022)
+# SIMPLE WEB DEVELOPMENT ROADMAP (2022)
 <!-- ============================================================================= -->
-Some of the topics in this roadmap are still being updated.
+❗ Some of the topics in this roadmap are still being updated.
 Thus, topics in the [Table of Contents](#table-of-contents) that have the symbol "⚠" are not fully completed.
 <!-- ============================================================================= -->
 ## Introduction
 The roadmap proposed here is meant for those that are getting started with web development and have a general interest towards it.
 Whether you're getting started or an experienced developer, this document can be useful to learning the topics that you need to know to be successful in web development.
 No previous knowledge is required.
 However, an open mind is appreciated as there will a lot of topics covered within this roadmap.